5 April 1548

 Did the King die?

 After a while, the haunting eyes of the cook faded, and his breath slowed.
-The reddish hues of the afternoon sun colored the horizon, and he decided to visit his friend James before heading back home.
+The reddish hues of the afternoon sun colored the horizon, and he decided to visit his friend James before heading home.

 Read the next scene, from the historical fiction novel Sic Parvis Magna, “The Heretic”